Retail – Sales Metrics

 - Improve foot traffic – The foot traffic measurement measures how many people walk into your store.
 This helps determine whether your store’s location, products, and ad campaigns are successful.

 - Increase customer retention numbers – Returning customers are the foundation of any retailer, whether brick-and-mortar or online.
-The greatest customer cost is converting visitors into returning customers.
-Therefore, it is vital to track customer retention metrics; otherwise, you won’t know whether your customer retention strategies are working.
+The greatest cost to the business is converting visitors into returning customers.
+It is vital to track customer retention metrics; otherwise, you won’t know whether your customer retention strategies are working.

 - Improve customer satisfaction metrics – This metric correlates with retention since the level of service and/or quality of goods sold will have a direct effect on retention and foot traffic.